 - Make all correspondence about the association.

-- Notifying the membersabout the general meetings and board meetings.
+- Notifying the members about the general meetings and Executive meetings.

-- List of Board Members to be filed at the Registrar’s Office with the approval of the president.
+- List of Executive Members to be filed at the Registrar’s Office with the approval of the president.

 - Information on the transfer of the Registered Office Correct copies of the revenue and expenditure figures and the balance sheet passed at the general meeting and a copy of the conditional amendments should be submitted in due course.

-- Other matters to be decided by the Board and the General Meeting.
+- Other matters to be decided by the Executive Committee and the General Meeting.

 - The amount required for each of the needs of the association should be purchased and spent through vouchers from the Treasurer as permitted in the budget.

-- Expenditure in excess of the budget must be approved by the Board of Governors and approved by the General Assembly as an additional budget by the end of the year.
+- Expenditure in excess of the budget must be approved by the Executive Committee and approved by the General meeting as an additional budget by the end of the year.